robogalsbrisbane/GIRDay/README.md

 ## Running

+Download the zip file of the library and extract it.
-Open `RGBris-Arduino.ino` with the Arduino IDE
+Open `RGBris-Arduino-master.ino` with the Arduino IDE

 ## Libraries